Last modified: October 11, 2024

 module load my_app

-If multiple versions exist, and no default is set, you may need to specify the version:
+This command loads the specified module and updates environment variables such as PATH, LD_LIBRARY_PATH, or other variables defined by the modulefile.
+If multiple versions of a module exist and no default is set, you may need to specify the desired version:

 module load my_app/1.0